Eco Travel Destinations Near New York City – Ecotourism is such a trend these days.

 Both tourists and businesses play a part in preserving the environment.

 According to Tricia Barnett of Tourism Concern, there are a few ways that tourists can help to implement responsible ecotourism:

 Tour operators need to be held accountable for how they affect the environment.

 As a key player to the success of these operators, you can choose to support businesses that are consciously trying to protect surrounding natural resources.

-Ask questions about how tour operators support and protect their community.
+Ask questions how tour operators support and protect their community

 For example, you can ask them about their waste and water management.